HMRC has increased its focus on personal expenses incorrectly claimed as business deductions during the 2025/26 Self Assessment cycle.

 Capital vs revenue

-Revenue expenses (like-for-like repairs) can be claimed immediately.
+Revenue expenses (like-for-like repairs) can be claimed immediately against rental income.

 | Property Expense Type | Tax Treatment | Evidence Required |